Nairn – the perfect base for exploring the Highlands

 Mr G’s doesn’t share my passion for standing stones and ancient burial cairns.
 I see a fascinating insight into the lives of my ancestors, he sees a pile of old stones.

-We’d decided we would venture north to explore during this trip.
-Next morning, we were up with the larks, fed and heading towards the Kessock Bridge while it was still dark.
+We’d decided to venture north to drive some of the NC500 during this trip.
+On day two of our trip, we were up with the larks, fed and heading towards the Kessock Bridge while it was still dark.

 Later as we crossed the Dornoch Firth Bridge, day was dawning.
 Weirdly, if we looked one way we could see the sun rising, and the other way we could see a pretty rainbow against a mountain backdrop.
 We looked for somewhere to stop and luckily found an idylic spot on the exclusive Carnegie Links Golf Course, which is part of the Skibo Castle estate.